Easy Raspberry Wine Recipe

 about 1 gallon

 This homemade raspberry wine recipe produces a wine that is full of flavor!
-It's sweet but tart, and super refreshing on a summer evening and you just need 3 lbs of frozen strawberries, sugar and a brewsy bag
+It's sweet but tart, and super refreshing on a summer evening and you just need 3 lbs of frozen raspberries, sugar and a brewsy bag

 1 Gallon Container